Impakter/SHARED.UI/README.md

 1. Add the component on _index.js_ file in _/components_ folder if new component is created.

-1. Push the changes to _master_ branch
+1. Run "npm build" from CLI and push the changes to _master_ branch

 ## Step 2 - Adding/Updating Component library